iBrokeTheCode/django-rest-framework/notes/lesson-07.md

 **Step 4: Log into the Django Admin and Add Orders for Different Users.**

 Log in using the created superuser and add some order entries.
 Notice that each order has a foreign key to a user.
-The lesson creates orders for a user named "John do" and the default "admin" user.
+The lesson creates orders for a user named "John Doe" and the default "admin" user.
 The inlines feature allows adding order items directly when creating an order.

 **Step 5: Create a New Generic API View to Filter Orders by User.**